mdxpl/htmx-bundle-monorepo/docs/examples/simple_page.md

     #[Route('/simple-page/{slug}', name: 'app_demo_simple_page')]
     public function index(HtmxRequest $request, string $slug = 'home'): Response {
-        // Just for demonstration purposes, nothing to do with HTMX
+        // Just for demonstration purposes, nothing to do with htmx
         $page = self::PAGES[$slug] ?? throw $this->createNotFoundException('The page does not exist');

         //4.
 Create the response builder and set the template
         $responseBuilder = HtmxResponseBuilder::init($request->isHtmx, 'demo/simple_page.html.twig')
             // 5.
 Add view data, which will then be available in the template.
-            // In a real-world application, the menu would be added only for non-HTMX requests.
+            // In a real-world application, the menu would be added only for non-htmx requests.
             ->withViewParam('menu', self::PAGES)
             ->withViewParam('page', $page);

         if ($request->isHtmx) {
             // 6.
-Specify the block to render for HTMX requests, by default it's 'successComponent'
+Specify the block to render for htmx requests, by default it's 'successComponent'
             $responseBuilder->withBlock('pageContentPartial');
         }